 The Montpellier Baths reopened in September 1900 after a major refurbishment, having been purchased by the Corporation of Cheltenham in 1899.
 The council added many slipper and medicinal baths in the area now used as the green room and rehearsal rooms.
 Further additions were made in 1916 and 1920.

 The Baths never made a profit for the council and by 1939 the exterior was looking derelict.
 During the war, the Baths were closed to become an ARP Centre and the home of a division of the St John's Ambulance.
-Discussions and calls for a home for local amateur theatre began in 1944 and the Baths were converted to become the Civic Playhouse which opened on 9 April 1945 with a production of George Bernard Shaw's Arms & The Man - making it, as far as we have been able to ascertain, the only new theatre to begin operating during WWII.
+Discussions and calls for a home for local amateur theatre began in 1944 and the Baths were converted to become the Civic Playhouse which opened on 9 April 1945 with a production of George Bernard Shaw's Arms & The Man - making it one of only a handful of new theatres to be created and begin operating during WWII.

 In the early days, one of the balconies was used for dressing rooms, as most of the ground floor and the upper floors were still used for bathing!
 In 1948, Oxford University Dramatic Society brought a production of Hamlet to the Playhouse directed by Kenneth Tynan and with a young Robert Hardy in the cast.
 The following year, OUDS returned in a production directed by Tony Richardson with a cast that included the young Nigel Davenport.In 1950, a fire destroyed the wooden proscenium arch, the stage area and much of the balcony on stage left.
 The theatre was closed for several months before reopening.